 Victoria also has over ten years of dance experience and parlays her acting and movement skills into her pedagogy.

 Miss Samantha is a multi-instrumentalist classically trained on the violin, viola, cello, piano, and also sings and plays guitar/bass.
-Teaching in Westchester for almost a decade, she specializes in advancing violinists/violists, but enjoys teaching children of all ages.
+Teaching in Westchester for almost a decade, she specializes in all playing levels of violin/viola, whether beginners or advancing older students.
 Rigorously trained during her elementary and adolescent years, Samantha received several honors throughout her studies and participation in NYSSMA, All-County (DCMEA) and All-State(NY) festivals and is keen on preparing students for similar performance experiences throughout their early music career.
 Many of Samantha’s students are not only involved with their school’s music program, but also are members of extracurricular youth symphonies.

 Enjoying both solo and group performance work across several genres/musical styles, Samantha has played in several local bands (rock/indie), and ensembles (such as the Northern Westchester Symphony Orchestra and Cortlandt Chamber Orchestra) and has performed as a soloist for weddings and other events.